Luminova Framework

 page.cache.app.versions (array)An array of previous application versions considered when retrieving cached content.

-This ensures older cached pages are only reused if they match one of the specified versions, maintaining compatibility with legacy versions.
+This ensures older cached pages are reused only if they match one of the specified versions, maintaining compatibility with legacy content.

 # /.env